nodejitsu/handbook/README.md

 article as first parameter, adding `.md` is optional.

 will return an object with keys content, description, title and tags.
-For more details about data for all keys, see [Description, title and tags](description).
+For more details about data for all keys, see [Description, title and tags][description].

 ``` javascript
 {